Naseer Ahmad Malhi: Post-independence

-Malhi led Pakistan's delegation at the Geneva Conference in 1955.
+Chaudhry Naseer Malhi led Pakistan's delegation at the Geneva Conference in 1955.
 At this conference he delivered a speech defending the rights of Afro-Asian countries and was awarded a gold medal.
-Following this success, Malhi led Pakistan’s delegation to the United Nations, where he addressed the United Nations General Assembly on the political challenges facing South Asia.
+Following this success, Malhi led Pakistan's delegation to the United Nations, where he addressed the United Nations General Assembly on the political challenges facing South Asia.

 In his efforts to elevate Pakistan's image, Malhi hosted an historic dinner for Eleanor Roosevelt, President of the United Nations General Assembly and former First Lady of the United States.

 With the advent of martial law in the early sixties, Malhi became a vociferous opponent of the government of General Ayub Khan.
 In 1965, he allied himself with and supported Fatima Jinnah in her bid to democratically dislodge Ayub Khan from his assumed office.

 Malhi was offered key ministry posts during the Nawab of Kalabagh's tenure as Chief Minister of West Pakistan.
 Though they were close personal friends, Malhi declined to accept the posts because of ideological differences.
 He was later offered a ministry post by General Zia, but he again declined.

 Malhi successfully retained his seat in the National Assembly until 1971.
 As a result of the secession of East Pakistan and his disappointment with the corrupt politicking of later politicians, he retired from electoral politics.